Why $40K–$70K Operators Should Fix Delivery Before Marketing: Scaling Broken Delivery Costs $25K–$50K

 The gap between batch 1 and batch 2 proves your iteration worked.
 If satisfaction doesn’t improve, you haven’t identified the real problems yet.

-Common pattern: operators assume they know what clients want, build for that, and discover clients want something different.
-The second batch reveals if you actually listened to feedback or just implemented your assumptions.
+Common pattern: operators assume they know what clients want, build for that, and then discover clients want something different.
+The second batch reveals whether you actually listened to feedback or just implemented your assumptions.

-Compression Tactic 4: Achieve Quality Gates Before Scaling Marketing
+Compression Tactic 4: Quality Gates to Hit Before Scaling Marketing

 Before you scale marketing, hit specific quality thresholds.
 These aren’t aspirational.
 They’re requirements.